ITSTIME1/ITSTIME1/README.md

 <h1> Introducation <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 <h3>Android Developer<br><br/>
-<h5>I like Android System and Application Clean Architecture so every day thought how i can write clean code as well as how i did face it solve problem.<br><br/>
+<h5>I like Android System and Application Clean Architecture so every day thought how i can write clean code as well as everyday i did face problem.<br><br/>
 I usually develop "Flutter Project" this is very efficently develop one of the strengths is Intuitive UI whenever I develop it, I always see a lot of light in FrontDesign.<br><br/>
 but I'm not saying I understand all about "Flutter FrameWork"
 </h5>